David Jurgens

 For prospective PhDs, I especially like students who come with a strong computational background with some experience in social science.
 There are no set criteria, but you're much better off towards admissions if you've contacted me (or your advisor has) and let me know of your interests and goals.
 Make sure to look over these pages carefully; the match should be pretty strong.
 A PhD student is very costly - in time and money - and I select students for my research group carefully.

-If you're a current PhD student outside of SI, I'm open to collaborations.
-One of the best things about SI is the interdisciplinary environment here and I'm potentially open to hosting students outside SI (but inside UM) in lab or co-advising on projects where it makes sense.
+If you're a current PhD student outside of CSE or SI, I'm open to collaborations.
+One of the best things about SI and CSE is the interdisciplinary environment here and I'm potentially open to hosting students outside my home departments (but inside UM) in lab or co-advising on projects where it makes sense.
 Regardless, I'd love to hear from you and you're always welcome to come take my classes

 Masters